ahmadiehsan/personal_docs/docs/software/protocols/authentication_protocols/saml.md

 ## Use Cases

-- **Enterprise SSO:** Commonly used for Single Sign-On in enterprise environments.
+- **Enterprise SSO**: Commonly used for Single Sign-On in enterprise environments.
-- **Federated Identity:** Enables identity federation across different organizations.
+- **Federated Identity**: Enables identity federation across different organizations.
-- **Web-based Applications:** Widely used for securing access to web applications and services.
+- **Web-based Applications**: Widely used for securing access to web applications and services.